Reza Fayazi

-Reza Fayazi (in Persian: رضا فیاضی, born 6 July 1953) is an Iranian director and actor.
-He graduated in theater from Faculty of Fine Arts in University of Tehran.
+Reza Fayazi (Persian: رضا فیاضی; born 6 July 1953) is an Iranian actor, director, screenwriter and host.

-Biography
+Career

 In 1976, he played a role in the series Golbaran directed by Reza Babak.
 He then appeared in the movie Ballad of Tara directed by Bahram Beyzai and also acted as the stage manager.
 Since then, he has worked in various artistic fields, including writing, puppetry, and radio, and has appeared in several television programs as a presenter.